Duality in Monoidal Categories: A ladder of duality concepts for monoidal categories

 We assume the reader's familiarity with standard concepts of category theory; in particular, adjunctions and monoidal categories as discussed for example in~\cite{MacLane1998} and~\cite{Etingof2015}.
-As rigidity and closedness are preserved, as well as reflected, by monoidal equivalences, see \cite{lindner78:adjun}, we restrict ourselves to the strict setting.
-As such, let $\cat{C}$ be a strict monoidal category with $\blank \otimes \blank \from \cat{C} \times \cat{C} \to \cat{C}$ as its \emph{tensor product} and $1 \in \cat{C}$ as its \emph{unit}.
+Since the duality concepts we are going to consider are preserved, as well as reflected, by monoidal equivalences—see~\cite{lindner78:adjun}—we restrict ourselves to the strict setting.
+As such, let \(\cat{C}\) be a strict monoidal category with \(\blank \otimes \blank \from \cat{C} \times \cat{C} \to \cat{C}\) as its \emph{tensor product} and \(1 \in \cat{C}\) as its \emph{unit}.